 They have jumped in and “helped” their team to meet a deadline, complete a project, gain that new account, and devise the best way forward for X, Y or Z.

-On further investigation however it often turns out that “help” as it was given was not really what the person or team needed at this point.
-They may have needed a sounding board, a fresh pair of eyes, in some cases a time extension or maybe additional resource or support from elsewhere in the business.
+On further investigation, however, it often turns out that “help” as it was given was not really what the person or team needed at this point.
+They may have needed a sounding board, a fresh pair of eyes, in some cases a time extension or maybe additional resources or support from elsewhere in the business.

 Try asking yourself these questions before you step into “Help” next time